sky-uk/kfp-operator/docs-gen/content/versions/v0.7.0/reference/providers/overview.md

 ![provider-controller]({{< param "subpath" >}}/versions/v0.7.0/images/provider-controller.svg)

-Interaction with this service is via argo-workflows, whereby http requests are sent to the service to perform actions on the provider.
+Interaction with this service is via Argo Workflows, whereby HTTP requests are sent to the service to perform actions on the provider.

 ### Eventing